Bill Maher Says Nothing Wrong With Calling Coronavirus ‘Chinese Virus,’ Mocks Rep. Ted Lieu

-During Friday night’s edition of HBO’s Real Time, comedian Bill Maher argued that there is nothing wrong with calling the coronavirus “Chinese virus.”
+During Friday night’s edition of HBO’s Real Time, comedian Bill Maher argued that there is nothing wrong with calling the coronavirus the “Chinese virus.”

 Per The Hill, during a scathing monologue, Maher pointed out that President Donald Trump has caved under pressure from critics, abandoning the term “Chinese virus.”
 According to the host, it is not problematic to refer to COVID-19 in such terms, given that experts have long been naming viruses in a similar way.